 The role of IT within British businesses is changing fairly dramatically right now, with the forthcoming General Data Protection Regulation (GDPR) set to introduce far more stringent rules to help IT managers control, manage and secure their organisation’s data.

 While IT guys used to look after ‘stuff’ – hardware that was clearly identifiable and stored in a computer room or data centre – their role has shifted to one in which they have become managers of third-party services.
+If you’re interested in keeping your data a little safer, check out this data centre, or maybe a colocation centre would suit you more in the age of GDPR.

 The rate of the acceleration of change in the IT sector continues to increase and as businesses increasingly rely on cloud services, IT, in the words of Gartner’s research vice-president, David Cappuccio, “becomes a broker and a facilitator of services that deliver lines of business applications and functionality.”